UPPMAX/UPPMAX-documentation/docs/software/whisper.md

         Else, you can also [download the sofware](https://audiosupport.omsystem.com/en/product/odms-r8/) and then follow the same guide.

-## Glossary
+??? info "Glossary"

     - **SUPR account** : Gives access to project management account for submitting project proposals on SUPR.
     - **UPPMAX account** : Gives access to UPPMAX servers, like Bianca.
     - **GUI** : Graphical User Interface for taking transcription/translation inputs.
     - **WinSCP / FileZilla**: user interface to send data from your computer to Bianca and vice-versa.
+    - **SUNET**: Swedish university network
     - **Terminal** : Black text-based environment that is used for performing jobs.
     - **Wharf**: private folder in Bianca that is used to transfer data to and from your computer.
     - **Proj**: project folder in Bianca that is shared among all project members.
     - **Job**: A request for transcribing/translating one or many recordings.
     - **Slurm**: "job" handler.

 !!! info inline end "Checklist for new project"